SuperOfficeDocs/superoffice-docs/user-guide/en/settings/lists/adding-template-web.md

 6. <!-- onsite-->Check the **Save to database** option to specify that documents that you create using this template will be saved in the document database.
 If you checked this option, the document is displayed on the **Activities** section tab in SuperOffice CRM.
 If not, the document is not displayed in SuperOffice CRM once you have created it and you cannot access it from the program.

-7. Check the **Quote document type** option if the document is to be available as a quote template or order confirmation template.
+7. Check the **Quote document type** option if the document should be available as a quote template or order confirmation template.
 You select the quote document type in the list below.

     [!include[Link to quote template docs](../../includes/learn-quote-templates.md)]